 Q: Gluten is a red flag ingredient for so many; what are some essential gluten free swaps?

 A: Keep in mind there are varying degrees of gluten sensitivities.
-If you’re hosting a guest with celiac disease where ingesting gluten can be devastating for him or her, my go-to website is www.Celiac.org, a resource with recipes and relevant tips from the Celiac Disease Foundation.
+If you’re hosting a guest with celiac disease where ingesting gluten can be devastating for him or her, my go-to website is www.Celiac.orgOpens a new window, a resource with recipes and relevant tips from the Celiac Disease Foundation.

 For guests that are gluten sensitive, some familiar swaps for wheat-based bread may be rice, corn or potatoes.
 There are many alternative flours, such as coconut flour, buckwheat and chickpea flour, to use in place of traditional wheat flour in recipes.
 And at the grocery store before purchasing foods you plan to serve, read the list of ingredients noting allergens and check the packaging for bursts that read “gluten free.”
 Also, this article offers more details on gluten sensitivities.